One in a Million

 All of a sudden, it hit me.
 I finally understood why this was happening.

 My life wasn’t really my own any more.
 I was here to give back.
 In that moment, I decided to dedicate my life to bringing attention to young adult colorectal cancer.

 I started volunteering with the Colon Cancer Alliance and with other colon cancer non profits.
 Now I also serve on the C5 Committee in New York City, and serve as the Grassroots Chair on the Alliance's Never Too Young Advisory Board.

 I am a certified patient navigator and do advocate training in Washington, D.C.
 My life is now all about advocating for colon cancer awareness and giving hope and inspiration to those still in the fight.

 It’s because of Dr. Saltz and my entire MSK team that I’m alive – and not only because of the medical innovation they have to offer.
 MSK filled all of my needs.

-Donor support and community activism is vital to making this level of care possible.
+Learn more about how donor support and community activism are vital to making this level of care possible.
 I will always have the deepest gratitude for MSK, and all of the doctors, nurses, and caregivers who go beyond the standard of patient care.